efyrb4/dsda-zdat2003-assessment-2-efyrb4/REPORT.md

 #### K-means Experiment 2 Description
-Based on the previous experiment, increasing the number of clusters appears appropriate due to the diificulty of classifying less expensive houses in California.
+Based on the previous experiment, increasing the number of clusters appears appropriate due to the difficulty of classifying less expensive houses in California.

 - **`n_clusters = 4`**: As 3 clusters provided close distinct groupings, a slight increment seems suitable to further separate the more varied clusters.